wesleydeal/wesleydeal.github.io/content/uses.md

   * I haven't quite decided if [Helix](https://helix-editor.com/) is worth learning the muscle memory for, but I like it as well.
 * 📺 [yt-dlp](https://github.com/yt-dlp/yt-dlp) interfaces: [YTDLnis for Android](https://github.com/deniscerri/ytdlnis) and [stacher](https://stacher.io/)
 * 🌍 Brave Browser, although I'm considering a move to Firefox if the devs don't fix sync soon
+* 🦈 [Wireshark](https://www.wireshark.org/) remains the most valuable tool for network and application troubleshooting I have

 ## Services